hashicorp/terraform-website/content/source/docs/enterprise-beta/sentinel/manage-policies.html.md

 To view the policies navigate to the organization's settings page under "Sentinel Policy".
 From the "Sentinel Policy" section you can view, list, edit, create and delete the policies.

 To create a new policy navigate to “Create Policy”.
 Sentinel is designed to enable policy as code.
 As such, it is not recommended to use the Terraform Enterprise UI to manage policy.
-However, this interface can serve to demonstrate or manage very simple Sentinel policy.
+Instead, it is [recommended to store Sentinel policies in version control](./integrate-vcs.html).

 - **Policy Name**: The name of your policy is used in the UI and Sentinel output.
 Accepts alphanumeric characters, as well as `-` and `_`.
 Cannot be modified after creation.
 - **Enforcement Mode**: This sets the level to which the policy is enforced when performing a Run.